 The container cable winches are not constantly on board.
-Their use must be agreed with the headquarters in good time.
-The shipping company must be informed regarding transport.
+Their use must be agreed with the headquarters in good time (min.
+6 month in advance).

+The shipping company must be informed regarding mobilization and transport.

 The container cable winches are designed for both cable diameters.
+The cables must spooled, if necessary, by manufacturer HATLAPA